open-toast/pulseman/CREATE-PROJECT.md

 The files are written in `kotlin` scripting.
 You can add custom repositories and dependencies to the file.
 The files will be downloaded locally and copied to the projects directories.

+Note: Gradle will not work in the release version if you don't have a `Java home` field set in the pulseman UI to a valid JDK.

 ### Global